 Step 5: Give it some summer lovin’.
 During the summer months, move your citrus plant outdoors, onto a patio or deck.
 Position the pot so that it receives morning sun until about one in the afternoon.
 You’ll want the plant to be in the shade during the hottest part of the afternoon to avoid leaf scald and heat stress.
 Keep it regularly watered and avoid allowing it to completely dry out.

 Step 6: Fertilize.
-During the growing season only (from late March thru early August), fertilize your citrus plant with a liquid, organic fertilizer – such as liquid kelp, seaweed, or fish emulsion – every two to three weeks.
+During the growing season only (from late March thru early August), fertilize your citrus plant with a liquid, organic fertilizer – such as liquid kelp, seaweed, or fish emulsion – or an organic granular fertilizer every two to three weeks.
 Do not fertilize in the winter when new growth should not be encouraged.
 You may also want to use a small amount of organic granular fertilizer in late March to encourage new growth at the start of the season.

 Step 7: Don’t panic!
 It helps to be aware that, like many other tropical plants, citrus will often drop many or even all of their leaves when moved either outdoors at the start of the season or indoors at the end.
 This leaf drop is natural.
 It’s the plant’s way of adjusting to different light levels.
 New leaves will develop that are better suited to the new light levels.
 Just give the plant time.